meenalbhatia28/meenalbhatia28.github.io/README.md

 ![A GIF showing step 3](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/rename3.gif)

-If there are no duplicate repositories present ,your new name will be automatically be saved my GitHub.
+If there are no duplicate repositories present ,your new name will be automatically saved.

 ### Activating GitHub Pages
 By the end of this section, you have: